vivaria/edisonrul.ing/README.md

 ## CRIMSON SENTRY

-*   "Crimson Sentry's" effect can be activated before or after your monster(s) are destroyed in battle, similar to "Last Will".
+*   "Crimson Sentry"'s effect can be activated before or after your monster(s) are destroyed in battle, similar to "Last Will".

 ## CRIOSPHINX